 Abel and Miranda are a progressive couple, driven together by the necessity of the inner city.
 Now, twelve years removed from the trouble in their youth, their marriage is threatened by an old, familiar foe.

 How far would you go to protect the ones you love?

 Starring Doug Mattingly, here’s the first glimpse at Abel Polaski, a dude with a problem.

 Abel’s Promise writer-director, Anthony Crossen, sat down with us to discuss what motivated him to conjure this unique story…

 AC: “Abel’s Promise came from an issue I think is underrepresented in the movies: men in pain.
 (Laughing) I guess all my movies deal with men in pain.
 My first feature script, Pieces of Silver, is an action-horror yarn, but at its root it’s about teen rage, feeling unloved and lost after your parent’s divorce.
-In OP Winchester, a screenplay about Soldiering in Afghanistan, the main character is plagued by his father’s death when he was a kid.
-His search for a replacement dad comes to a head at the end, where he has to decide to move past his hang ups, to move on with his life.”
+In OP Winchester, an optioned but unproduced Afghan war movie, a young Soldier is plagued by his father’s death.
+His search for a replacement comes to a head when he has to decide to move past his hang ups, to move on with his life in order to survive.”

 Why haven’t we heard of these other movies?

 AC: “Pieces of Silver is out to market, but it was my first script.
 OP Winchester has been optioned three times, but no takers.
 It’s currently available.”

 Why aren’t there more films dealing with men in pain?